Sahil-Chhoker/chic-quiff/README.md

 # chic-quiff
-StyleStrand - Your go-to for personalized hairstyle suggestions.
+ChicQuiff - Your go-to for personalized hairstyle suggestions.
 Analyze your face and hair type to discover the perfect look that suits you best.